bandzoogle/zooglerails-dev-box/README.md

 # z-dev-box

-This is a vagrant box for Rails development that includes MySQL and other common dependencies.
+This is a [Vagrant](http://www.vagrantup.com/) box for Rails development that includes MySQL and other common dependencies.

 This project is a modified fork of the [rails-dev-box](https://github.com/rails/rails-dev-box) by [@fxn](https://github.com/fxn).
 All the kudos to him.